All the best fresh cherry recipes you need for making the most out of your favorite farmer's market fruit is here!

 - Cherry pineapple smoothie: Safer for the kids than the rest of these beverages.
 YUM.

-Savory fresh cherry recipes:
+Savory fresh cherry recipes for dinner or appetizers:

 - Grilled peaches and cherries: Is it a side dish or dessert??
 Who knows, make it either way.